What Is “Green Boating” & How Can Boaters Practice Sustainability

 The Benefits of Green Boating

 Simply put, green boating incorporates an eco-friendly approach.
-It focuses on reducing boaters’ overall impact on their environment, including the waters in which they’re sailing.
-Green boating includes several core principles:
+It focuses on reducing boaters’ overall impact on the environment, including the waters in which they’re sailing.
+By prioritizing sustainable boating, we ensure that our oceans, bays, and harbors remain safe havens for future generations.

 - Preventing pollution